elfketchup/EKVN/EKVN test/README.txt

 Of course, you may not want to rely on the rather simplistic "main menu" code I wrote and/or you just want to integrate some of EKVN's features into existing code.
 This section explains some of how to do that.

-If you want to run EKVN (or at least, its "central" class, VNLayer) on its own, the simplest way is to do something like this:
+If you want to run EKVN (or at least, its "central" class, VNScene) on its own, the simplest way is to do something like this:

     NSString* nameOfScriptFile = @"my script"; // Leave out the .plist extension!
-    NSDictionary* settingsForScene = @{ VNLayerToPlayKey: nameOfScriptFile };
+    NSDictionary* settingsForScene = @{ VNSceneToPlayKey: nameOfScriptFile };
-    [[CCDirector sharedDirector] pushScene:[VNLayer sceneWithSettings:settingsForScene]];
+    [[CCDirector sharedDirector] pushScene:[VNScene sceneWithSettings:settingsForScene]];

-This creates an entirely new CCScene object (with VNLayer as its sole child node), and tells it to run with a particular script.
-Of course, you might not want to run VNLayer on its own CCScene.
-You can add it as a layer on top of an existing CCLayer / CCScene object.
+This creates an entirely new VNScene object, and has it runs as the top-level Cocos2D scene, with a particular script.

-However, VNLayer needs to be able to have access to user input (that is, tapping).
-So, if you're adding VNLayer on to an existing CCScene / CCLayer object, the simplest way to do that is:

-    NSString* nameOfScriptFile = @"my script"; // Leave out the .plist extension!
-    NSDictionary* settingsForScene = @{ VNLayerToPlayKey: nameOfScriptFile };
-    VNLayer* theVNLayer = [[VNLayer alloc] initWithSettings:settingsForScene];
-    [self addChild:theVNLayer];
-    self.touchesEnabled = NO; // This layer won't handle touches
-    theVNLayer.touchesEnabled = YES; // VNLayer WILL handle touches

-You could, of course, also have your own CCScene / CCLayer handle touches, and just pass it off to its child VNLayer in other ways (such as during ccTouchesBegan functions, etc).
+(NOTE: It's also possible to just add VNScene as a child node to an existing CCScene, but this
+       is something that could potentially get messy, so I don't recommend it unless you're already at least somewhat experienced with Cocos2D).

-Of course, these are only for starting new games.
-EKVN stores its own saved game data using a class called EKRecord, which stores its data in NSUserDefaults.
+Of course, this is only for starting new games.
+EKVN stores its own saved game data using a class called EKRecord, which in turn stores its data in NSUserDefaults.
 To load a saved EKVN game, you can just do something like this:

     if( [[EKRecord sharedRecord] hasAnySavedData] == YES ) {

         NSDictionary* activityRecords = [[EKRecord sharedRecord] activityDict];
         NSDictionary* savedData = [activityRecords objectForKey:EKRecordActivityDataKey];
-        [[CCDirector sharedDirector] pushScene:[VNLayer sceneWithSettings:savedData]];
+        [[CCDirector sharedDirector] pushScene:[VNScene sceneWithSettings:savedData]];
     }

 If EKVN has any saved data, then it will reload a previously-saved game, along with whatever